bancbanus/marax_monitor/README.md

 ### MaraX

 **Note:** You don't have to remove the complete housing of your espresso machine or empty the boiler.
 Just turn the machine 90 degrees backwards.
 Control unit and vibration pump can be easily reached by only removing the maintenance hatch on the bottom.

-* The two wires of the serial connection (D5 and D6) have to be connected to the RX and TX pins of the MaraX control unit (third and fourth pin if housing wall is on the left).
+* The three wires of the serial connection (GND, D5 and D6) have to be connected to the GND, RX and TX pins of the MaraX control unit (2nd, 3rd and
+4th pin from the center to the edge).
 For details please have a look on [calin's excellent post on reddit](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/) or screenshot below

 * Reed switch has to be attached to the vibration pump (I used double sided tape).
 For details please have a look at